itsYakub/RaylibGameTemplate/README.md

 - **[Build system of your choosing;](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#id7)**

 ## Naming convention:
-This list presents the naming covention I'm using for my project structure.
+This list presents the naming convention I'm using for my project structure.
 Feel free to modify it, but remember to also make simillar changes in the **[CMakeLists.txt](https://github.com/itsYakub/RaylibGameTemplate/blob/main/CMakeLists.txt)**.
 - **Source directory** - *src*
 - **Include directory** - *include*
 - **Dependencies / Modules / Libraries directory** - *lib*